RUI-LONG/image-server-sanic/README.md

 # Image Server

-This is an image server designed specifically for photos CRUD operations.
+This is an image server designed specifically for photos CRUD operations, and operates as the website's backend: [神龍變裝](https://www.wuwish.com.tw/)

 ## Usage

 Before running the Sanic Image Server, please ensure that you have the following prerequisites installed on your system:

 - Python 3.8
+- Sanic

 ### Installation